 Oil and natural gas take us down the street and around the world.
 They warm and cool our homes and businesses.
 They provide the ingredients for medicines, fertilizers, fabrics, plastics and other products that make life safer, easier and better.

 While we rely on them for most of our energy and will likely do so for years to come, as the Environmental Protection Agency (EPA) notes: “Scientists are certain that human activities are changing the composition of the atmosphere, and that increasing the concentration of greenhouse gases will change the planet’s climate.
 However, they are not sure by how much it will change, at what rate it will change, or what the exact effects will be.”

-Despite these uncertainties it is clear that climate change is a serious problem that requires research for solutions and effective policies that allow us to meet our energy needs while protecting the environment.
+Despite these uncertainties it is clear that climate change is a serious issue that requires research for solutions and effective policies that allow us to meet our energy needs while protecting the environment.
 That’s why oil and gas companies are working to reduce their greenhouse gas emissions.

 The oil and gas industry has also been implementing new emissions estimation and tracking tools to enable it to assess how well it is meeting the goals it has set for itself and report progress to the public.